Greg Minikin

-He has previously played for the York City Knights in the Championship and the Castleford Tigers (Heritage № 966) in the Super League.
-Minkin also spent time on loan from Castleford at the Batley Bulldogs in the Kingstone Press Championship.
+He has previously played for the York City Knights in the RFL Championship and the Castleford Tigers, Hull Kingston Rovers and Warrington Wolves in the Super League.
+Minkin also spent time on loan from Castleford at the Batley Bulldogs in the Championship.

 Background

 Minikin was born in Knaresborough, North Yorkshire, England.

 Career

 York City Knights

 Minikin made his Knights début on 12 May 2013 in a Challenge Cup match away at Catalans Dragons in the south of France.
 His league début came on 23 June 2013 in a Championship match against Leigh Centurions at the Leigh Sports Village.

 Castleford Tigers

 After an impressive three seasons at York, Minikin was signed by Super League club Castleford Tigers on a two-year contract starting in 2016.

 He played in the 2017 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Batley Bulldogs (loan)

 In that same year, Minikin was loaned to Championship side Batley.
 Here, he scored 4 tries in just 7 appearances.